Public Interest Law Scholars Program

 Application and Selection

-Up to twenty Blume Public Interest Scholars will be selected from the incoming class.
-Blume Public Interest Scholars will be selected based on a variety of factors, including their intentionality about pursuing a public interest career; demonstrated engagement with social justice and/or change making; connection to or experience with the issue or community they hope to engage as a public interest lawyer; and barriers to public interest practice faced, including financial need.
+In 2026-27, students will be able to apply for the Public Interest Law Scholars program during the spring semester of their 1L year.
+Up to twenty new Public Interest Law Scholars will be selected based on a variety of factors, including their intentionality about pursuing a public interest career; demonstrated engagement with social justice and/or change making; connection to or experience with the issue or community they hope to engage as a public interest lawyer; and barriers to public interest practice faced, including financial need.